Tesco Clubcard: Collecting Clubcard Points at Esso

 In 2012 Esso launched a nationwide partnership with Tesco that allows Tesco Clubcard holders to collect Clubcard points from Esso fuel stations across the UK.
 Clubcard holders can collect points on fuel purchases as well as some shop purchases on Esso fuelling stations.
 Since 2017, Esso was the exclusive Tesco Clubcard point earn partner outside of Tesco.
 On 1 June 2019, Tesco ended its partnership with Esso meaning points can now only be collected when there is an attached Tesco Express Store at the Esso fuel station.

 Online Clubcard Boost

 Customers can 'boost' their Clubcard vouchers to use for days out, restaurants and holidays by going to the Clubcard website.
-The range of partners changes sporadically, but usually customers are able to exchange their vouchers for two or three times their value..
+The range of partners changes sporadically, but usually customers are able to exchange their vouchers for two times their value (prior to July 2023, three times their value).

 Collecting points

 Clubcard points can be accumulated by spending money in the following places: